beekeeping for beginners

 5. Where to take a beekeeping class

 There are many beekeeping classes springing up all over.
 Choose wisely.
-If you are a new beekeeper you may not realize your instructor is not thoroughly up to date in the craft.
+If you are a new beginning beekeeper you may not realize your instructor is not thoroughly up to date in the craft.
 We recommend you take a beekeeping class from a certified master beekeeper.
-Certified master beekeepers are up to date on new issues with bees and proper management of bees.
+Certified master beekeepers are up to date on new issues with bees and proper management of colonies.
 They are also experienced in the management of bee hives including pests, diseases and medication.
-Check our 2016 classes taught by certified master beekeepers.
+Check our classes taught by certified master beekeepers.
+If you live too far away to take a class, consider our Online Beekeeping Academy: